boonious/hui/README.md

 Under the hood, Hui uses `HTTPoison` - an HTTP client to interact with Solr.
 The existing low-level functions of HTTPoison e.g. `get/1`, `get/3`
-remain available in the `Hui.Search` module.
+remain available in the `Hui.Request` module.

 ## Installation